 Visual Studio and the .NET Framework

-Use of the SDK with Microsoft .NET Framework 4.5 for managed code application development is not supported at this time.
-More information: Support for .NET Framework Versions.
-When a future release of CRM is released with .NET Framework 4.5 support, there will be a known breaking change in the Windows Identity Framework (WIF) namespace used by Microsoft Dynamics CRM SDK-based applications.
-Your applications may need to be updated due to this change.
+There is a known breaking change in the Windows Identity Framework (WIF) namespace used by Microsoft Dynamics CRM SDK based applications.
+Existing applications built using the CRM 2013 SDK may need code changes to build against the CRM 2015 SDK.
 More information: Guidelines for Migrating an Application Built Using WIF 3.5 to WIF 4.5

 For a complete statement of supported and unsupported development, see Supported extensions for Microsoft Dynamics CRM.